 Effective dates can vary depending on the circumstances, such as:

-• Direct service connection conditions If service caused your condition or worsened it, yours is a direct service connection condition.
+- Direct service connection conditions – This is if service caused or worsened your condition.
 The effective date in these circumstances is the later of the date the VA received a claim or the date you developed your first illness or injury related to the claim.
-Or, the effective date may be as early as the day after you left the service.
-This may be an option if the VA receives your claim within a year of you leaving active service.
+Or, the effective date may be as early as the day after you leave the service.
+This may be an option if the VA receives your claim within one year of you leaving active service.

-• Presumptive service connection conditions Is yours a presumptive service connection condition?
-If so, and you apply for VA disability compensation within a year of leaving active service, your effective date will usually be when you first developed your injury or illness.
-The situation is different if you submit your claim later than one year after leaving active service.
+- Presumptive service connection conditions – If you apply for VA disability compensation within a year of leaving active service, your effective date will usually be when you first developed your injury or illness.
+If you submit your claim later than one year after leaving active service, the situation is different.
 In this case, the effective date is the day the VA received your claim or the date you experienced your first injury or illness, whichever is later.

-Does the VA pay retroactive to disability date?
+Does the VA pay retroactively to disability date?
 That depends on your effective date.
-Usually, the VA will offer retroactive disability compensation for the time between when the VA received your claim and when they approved it.
+The VA typically offers disability back pay compensation for the period between receiving your claim and approving it.
 You might not receive compensation for the time before you submitted a claim.
 However, as the breakdown above demonstrates, there can be exceptions.

 There are also ways to get the VA to change the effective date.
-For example, you could show that an error during the initial review process resulted in your effective date being inaccurate.
+For example, you could show that an error during the initial review process made your effective date inaccurate.

 Contact a New York Veteran Disability Lawyer

 Navigating the VA disability system isn’t a task you need to handle alone.
-At Fusco, Brandenstein & Rada, P.C., a New York veteran disability lawyer can help you with everything from gathering evidence to understanding your benefits to seeking retroactive pay for VA disability.
+At Fusco, Brandenstein & Rada, P.C., a New York veteran disability benefits lawyer can help you with everything from gathering evidence to understanding your benefits to seeking retroactive pay for VA disability.
+Our knowledgeable attorneys can answer your questions and guide you through the complexities of the law.
 Learn more by contacting us online or calling us today at 516-496-0400 for a free consultation.